siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 The legacy "get_explicit_kpoints_path" shares only the name with the function in "aiida.tools", but it is very different in scope.

-If the keyword node is not present, no band structure is computed.
+If the keyword node **bandskpoints** is not present, no band structure is computed.

+.. note:: The implementation relies on the correct description of the labels in the class :py:class:`KpointsData <aiida.orm.KpointsData>`.
+   Refrain from the use of 'bandskpoints.labels= ..' in any other situation apart from the one described above.
+An incorrect use of the labels might result in an incorrect parsing of the bands.

 * **settings**, class  :py:class:`Dict <aiida.orm.Dict>`